Algebraic Presentations of Type Dependency: Introduction

 Contextual categories were defined, by Cartmell~\cite[\S14]{DBLP:journals/apal/Cartmell86}, as a mathematical structure for the interpretation of generalized algebraic theories and of the judgements of Martin-Löf type theory.
 A contextual category comes with a tree structure, in particular, a partial ordering, on its objects; think of the objects of $\C$ as ``contexts'', and $\Gamma \leq \Delta$ stating that $\Gamma$ can be obtained from $\Delta$ by truncation.
 Furthermore, there is a special class of morphisms, closed under pullback along arbitrary morphisms---thought of as substitution by that morphism.
 In his PhD dissertation~\cite[Section~2.4]{cartmell_phd}, Cartmell shows that the category of contextual categories and homomorphisms between them is equivalent to the category of generalized algebraic theories and (equivalence classes of) interpretations between them.

-Voevodsky defined C-systems as a mild variant of contextual categories: a C-system is a category coming, in particular, with a length function and a compatible ``father'' function on objects of the category, signifying truncation of contexts.
-Again, we have a class of morphisms stable under pullback.
+Voevodsky defined C-systems as equivalent to contextual categories: a C-system is a category coming, in particular, with a length function and a compatible ``father'' function on objects of the category, signifying truncation of contexts.
+Again, we have a class of morphisms closed under pullback along arbitrary morphisms.
 Voevodsky rejected the name ``contextual category'' for these mathematical object, for the reason that the extra structure on top of the underlying category cannot be transported along equivalence of categories and is thus not ``categorical'' in nature.
 As an example, consider the terminal category: it can be equipped with exactly one C-system structure.
 However, there is no C-system structure on any category with more than one, but finitely many, objects.

 More recently, Cartmell~\cite{Cartmell_GAAxiom} gave two Generalized Algebraic axiomatizations of contextual categories, one of which is using Voevodsky's $s$-operator~\cite[Definition~2.3]{MR3475277} for pullbacks.